SMT-COMP/smt-comp.github.io/participants.md

 ## Participants

-These solvers have been submitted to SMT-COMP 2019 or were entered as non-competing solvers by the organizers for comparison.
+The following solvers have been submitted to SMT-COMP 2019 or were entered as non-competing solvers by the organizers for comparison.

 <table>